A neural network kernel decomposition for learning multiple steady states in parameterized dynamical systems: Approximation theory for the parameter-solution neural network

 and

 which together imply \eqref{eq:truncation_error}.
 It then follows from the uniform convergence of \eqref{KPhi_expansion} that

 The proof is complete. \end{proof}

 By \Cref{lem:Mercer_expansion}, the decay rate of the eigenvalues $\{ \lambda_k\}_{k=1}^\infty$ determines the accuracy of approximating $\Phi$ by a dot product of two $N$-dimensional vector-valued functions.
 In general, the decay rate of $\{ \lambda_k\}_{k=1}^\infty$ depends on the smoothness of $K_\Phi$.
 We now quote \cite[Proposition 2.21] {schwab2006karhunen} that assumes the Sobolev regularity of the kernel function.

-In the following, we use $H^p(D)$ to denote the standard Sobolev space, containing functions with weak derivatives up to order $p>0$ in $L^2(D)$.
+We denote by $H^p(D)$ for integer $p \ge 1$ the standard Sobolev space of functions with weak derivatives up to order $p$ in $L^2(D)$.